• iconJava Online Training In Andhra Pradesh and Telangana

 {

-String s="Hello students ,welcome to msk tutorials";
+String s="Hello students ,welcome to msk technologies";

 StringTokenizer st=new StringTokenizer(s," ");